 Smoking the Chicken Cordon Bleu

 Note: Due to the fact that these are wrapped in bacon, they can handle a lot of smoke and I recommend keeping the smoke going for the entire time if possible.

 Place the meat on the grate leaving about 3/4 inch between them to allow the smoke to have full access to them.

-Maintain about 225-240 throughout and keep the smoke going.
+Maintain about 225-240°F throughout and keep the smoke going.
 I recommend using a good bold smoke like hickory, pecan or mesquite but any smoking wood will work well.

-These should take about 3 hours but keep a close eye on the internal temperature of the chicken using a digital probe meat thermometer and pull them off when they reach 165 degrees.
-It is ok to pull them a degree or two shy of this if you are worried about overcooking them since they will continue to cook internally for a few minutes.
+These should take 2.5 to 3 hours but keep a close eye on the internal temperature of the chicken using a digital probe meat thermometer and pull them off when they reach 165°F. It is ok to pull them a degree or two shy of this if you are worried about overcooking them since they will continue to cook internally for a few minutes.

-I don’t worry about making the bacon really crispy, but if that is a requirement for you, you can pull them from the smoker when they reach about 145 degrees and place them on a hot grill to finish or under the broiler for a few minutes.
-If you do this, continue to monitor the internal temperature and make sure they reach 165 degrees before calling them done.
+I don't worry about making the bacon really crispy, but if that is a requirement for you, you can pull them from the smoker when they reach about 145°F and place them on a hot grill to finish or under the broiler for a few minutes.
+If you do this, continue to monitor the internal temperature and make sure they reach 165°F before calling them done.

 About Using a Meat Thermometer

 Be sure to use a digital probe meat thermometer when making the smoked chicken cordon bleu or any recipe that requires the meat reach a safe temperature.
-I use a Maverick ET-732 which is a dual probe remote thermometer with the sending unit at the smoker and the receiver in my pocket.
+I used the “Smoke” by Thermoworks which is a dual probe remote thermometer with the sending unit at the smoker and the receiver in my pocket or around my neck.
 This way, I can go about what I need to do and I always know the temperature of my smoker and the meat.